mikependon/RepoDB/README.md

 <img src="https://raw.githubusercontent.com/mikependon/RepoDb.NET/master/assets/backgrounds/statistics.png" />

 RepoDB shows an impressive performance in both speed and efficiency if being compared to the other ORMs that is available in .NET space/market.
 RepoDB positioned itself just right behind the hand-coded materializer for both .NET Core and .NET Framework.
-However, RepoDB is the fastest and the most-efficient ORM if being benchmark with .NET 5, even beating the hand-code materializer.
+However, RepoDB is the fastest and the most-efficient ORM if being benchmark with .NET 5, even beating the hand-coded materializer.

 ### Important Note

-If you are to materialize RepoDB, ensure to eliminate the first call in your benchmarking as RepoDB is doing the AOT compilation (IL/Expression) of all the models/table based on its projection.
+The AOT compilation (IL/Expression) has some degree of performance impact, even just for milliseconds, therefore, if you are to materialize RepoDB, it is highly recommended to elimate the first execution.

-The AOT compilation (IL/Expression) has some degree of performance impact, even just for milliseconds, therefore, it is highly recommended to elimate the first execution.
-To avoid the bias, you as well should do that with the other ORMs that is part of the materializations.
+To avoid the bias, you as well should exclude the first execution of the other ORMs during the benchmarking.

 ## Contributions